Top 10 Best Songs from the Broadway Show Hamilton

 15 Burn

-*SLIGHT SPOILER* This has made it all the way to 15th place, but it still needs to be higher!
+*Slight Spoiler* This has made it all the way to 15th place, but it still needs to be higher!
 Phillipa's voice is so amazing in this song, and it really reflects the heartbreak Eliza must've felt when she read The Reynolds Pamphlet.

 16 What'd I Miss

-David Diggs did a fantastic job at being Thomas Jefferson.
+Daveed Diggs did a fantastic job at being Thomas Jefferson.

 17 One Last Time

-This song gives me chills every. damn. time.
-Christopher Jackson's voice is phenomenal, and shows how Washington changed the leadership system to help the nation move on.
+This song gives me chills every damn time.
+Christopher Jackson's voice is phenomenal and shows how Washington changed the leadership system to help the nation move on.
 Gorgeous.

 18 Right Hand Man